SjoerdV/SjoerdV.github.io/_posts/2021-09-25-post-a-little-less-conspicuous-introduction-part1-4.md

 2. Part 2: [A little less conspicuous - The DNS Sinkhole][2] on running your own DNS Pihole with secure Admin WebUI + Unbound + TLS resolvers on DietPi
    * Requirements: None, can run Standalone
    * Achieves: General Ad blocking for your network + Obscure DNS traffic for your ISP by using DNS-over-TLS resolvers
-3. **[Coming on October 4th]** Part 3: [A little less conspicuous - The Tor Proxy][3] on running your own Tor SOCKS5 Proxy + Privoxy HTTP Proxy on DietPi
+3. Part 3: [A little less conspicuous - The Tor Proxy][3] on running your own Tor SOCKS5 Proxy + Privoxy HTTP Proxy on DietPi
    * Requirements: None, can run Standalone
    * Achieves: Have the option to 'go anonymous' on the web when you want it, also for mobile devices (iOS, Android)
-4. **[Coming on October 4th]** Part 4: [A little less conspicuous - Obscuring DNS traffic][4] on routing your DNS Traffic through Tor
+4. Part 4: [A little less conspicuous - Obscuring DNS traffic][4] on routing your DNS Traffic through Tor
    * Requirements: Parts 2 and 3
-   * Achieves: Obscure already Secure DNS-over-TLS Traffic from your DNS resolvers
+   * Achieves: Obscure already Secure DNS-over-TLS Traffic from your DNS resolvers + Use Tor Browser and Pi-hole together

 <!-- Begin FootNotes -->